 The action scenes, by comparison, are a mixed bag of intense choreography and questionable camerawork.
 It’s never appalling to watch, but a handful of fights in the first act use so many quick cuts that the fight experience as a whole becomes disorienting.
 Later entries seem to rectify this decision by adopting the opposite approach, utilizing various tracking shots that circle Arthur and Mera as they take down armored Atlantean’s while running away from new ones.
 It reminds me a bit of how special effects on the CW’s DC shows operate: keep the action vibrant and in motion so you won’t recognize the noticeable CGI flaws.
 The fact that these scenes excited me in spite of their flaws, especially during a tense fight/rooftop chase between Arthur, Mera and Black Manta in Sicily, suggests that Wan’s strategy worked.

 And at the center of it all is Jason Momoa: bearded, mostly shirtless and confidently standing at an imposing 6’ 4” height.
 Even if he has a limited acting range, Momoa uses his laid back swagger to make every scene work, from the dry comedy to the bombastic action to even quieter moments where he contemplates the political chaos sprung from his birth.
-Paired alongside Heard’s Mera, who proves equally dynamic in her hydrokinesis abilities and comedic banter (and, in a scene my dad would love, makes effective use of the former in a winery), his journey exudes an emotional weight that, while nowhere close to Wonder Woman, still fits this incarnation of the character.
-Even if he isn’t the worthiest man for the job, Arthur’s willingness to protect everyone, regardless of where they stand in the conflict, gives him the vibe of a likable and compelling hero.
+Paired alongside Heard’s Mera, who proves equally dynamic in her hydrokinesis abilities and comedic banter (and, in a scene my dad would love, makes effective use of liquid in a winery), his journey exudes an emotional weight that, while nowhere close to Wonder Woman, still fits this incarnation of the character.
+Even if he isn’t the worthiest man for the job, Arthur’s willingness to protect everyone regardless of where they stand gives him the vibe of a likable hero.
 Quite simply, he’s the reason I watched a fully armored Aquaman brandish his trident aboard a war-seahorse while commanding an army of undersea creatures- the epitome of a Super Friends joke- and walked away thinking “this guy is a badass.”

 Verdict: 3 out of 5